 The example of lorcaserin is why you must weigh the pros and cons when your doctor prescribes medication or before you purchase it yourself and start treatment.
 Report any side effects to your healthcare team.

 GLP-1s are safe and effective for most people in the short to medium term, but we don’t have long-term data to be sure they’re not causing severe adverse effects elsewhere.

 At Second Nature, we’re not against using medications to support people in making healthy changes and reducing their risk of chronic disease.

 However, we don’t recommend using medications as a reason not to make healthy lifestyle changes.
 The causes of obesity and type 2 diabetes aren’t merely rooted in biology but also in psychology and sociology.

 With these medications, you may lose weight and reduce blood sugar levels.
 But will you be happier?
 Will you be more fulfilled?
 Will you be content with your life and social relationships?

-For that, you may need to consider a lifestyle change, and if that’s something you want to commit to alongside taking GLP-1 medications, Second Nature is launching a new GLP-1 assisted weight loss programme this spring.
+For that, you may need to consider a lifestyle change, and if that’s something you want to commit to alongside taking GLP-1 medications, Second Nature has launched a medication-supported programme.